 Yes, you may purchase fares from several organizations, but to do so, a separate payment is needed for each transaction.

-- All STM, AMT, RTL and STL fares are available.
+- All RTC fares are offered.
 Keep in mind that you cannot sign up for an annual subscription through this website.

 Yes.
 You can check your card’s expiry date, the expiry date of any weekly or monthly fares, as well as the number of remaining trips.

 Yes, they cost the same.

 Yes, a receipt will be sent to you by email and you will also be able to save your receipt after the transaction.